martinbaillie/homebrew-openbsd-pcengines-router/README.md

 Fixed LAN clients declared in `settings.yml` are added as local-data resolutions, including the server hostname itself.
 The are also set up for reverse DNS.

-Finally a list of [adservers](https://pgl.yoyo.org/adservers/serverlist.php?hostformat=unbound&showintro=0&startdate%5Bday%5D=&startdate%5Bmonth%5D=&startdate%5Byear%5D=&mimetype=plaintext) is loaded, with each configured to resolve localhost i.e. blocked.
-The adservers db is updated monthly from upstream using cron.
+Finally a [blacklist of domains](https://v.firebog.net/hosts/lists.php) is scraped, parsed and loaded, with each configured to resolve localhost i.e. null routed.
+The DB is updated monthly from upstream using a cron.

 #### Network Time
 NTP is enabled and pointed at a pool as per `settings.yml` and [`dhcpd(8)`](http://man.openbsd.org/dhcpd.8) is configured to advertise this to clients.